Rashida Tlaib: Michigan House of Representatives

 Tlaib began her political career in 2004 when she interned with State Representative Steve Tobocman.
 When Tobocman became Majority Floor Leader in 2007, he hired Tlaib to his staff.

 In 2008 Tobocman encouraged Tlaib to run for his seat, which he was vacating due to term limits.
 The urban district is 40% Hispanic, 25% African-American, 30% non-Hispanic white Americans, and 2% Arab American.
 Tlaib faced a crowded primary that included several Latinos, including former State Representative Belda Garza.
 She emerged victorious, carrying 44% of the vote in the eight-way Democratic primary and winning the general election with over 90% of the vote.

 In 2010, Tlaib faced a primary election challenge from Jim Czachorowski in his first bid for office.
 Tlaib picked up 85% of the vote to Czachorowski's 15%, and won the general election with 92% of the vote against Republican challenger Darrin Daigle.

-In 2012, Tlaib won reelection again to the Michigan House in the newly redrawn 6th district against fellow incumbent Maureen Stapleton.
-She could not run for the Michigan House a fourth time in 2014 because of term limits and ran for the Michigan Senate, losing to incumbent Senator Virgil Smith Jr. in the Democratic primary in August 2014.
+In 2012, Tlaib won reelection to the Michigan House in the newly redrawn 6th district.
+Tlaib faced fellow incumbent Maureen Stapleton in the Democratic primary and defeated her, 52%–45%.
+She won the general election with 92% of the vote against Republican nominee Darrin Daigle.
+Tlaib could not run for the Michigan House a fourth time in 2014 because of term limits; instead, she ran for the Michigan Senate, losing to incumbent Senator Virgil Smith Jr. in the 2014 Democratic primary, 50%–42%.

-During her tenure as a legislator, Tlaib was one of ten Muslims serving in state legislatures across the United States.
-She is the second Muslim to serve in the Michigan State House of Representatives, after James Karoub.
-Tlaib is the second Muslim woman to serve in a state legislature nationwide, after Jamilah Nasheed of Missouri.
-She and Justin Amash, a Republican who was also elected in 2008, were the first two Palestinian-American members of the Michigan legislature.
+Tlaib is the first Muslim woman to serve as a member of the Michigan State Legislature.
+She is also the second Muslim woman (after Jamilah Nasheed of Missouri) to serve in a state legislature nationwide.

 After leaving the state legislature, Tlaib worked at Sugar Law Center, a Detroit nonprofit that provides free legal representation for workers.